ConservationMetrics/gc-scripts-hub/CONTRIBUTING_LLM_GUIDELINES.md

 NOTE: There are dozens of articles focused more on getting better output from an LLM (prompt engineering, vibe-coding workflows, etc).
 We omit those here because they are likely to change and also more personal than the concerns at the team level that this document aims to address.

-The following are relevant to *responsible use* of LLMs or to the use of LLMs o*n distributed/collaborative team projects.*
+The following are relevant to *responsible use* of LLMs or to the use of LLMs o*n distributed/collaborative projects.*

 * CMI Guardian Connector [Contributing Guidelines](https://github.com/ConservationMetrics/gc-scripts-hub/blob/main/CONTRIBUTING.md)
 * [**Best Practices for Large Language Models**](https://guides.library.cmu.edu/LLM_best_practices)